BinaryDennis/setup_new_mac/readmes/ssh.md

 See list of all added keys in the ssh-agent:  `ssh-add -l`

-Add all keys to the ssh-agent: `ssh-add -A`
+Add all keys to the ssh-agent: `ssh-add --apple-use-keychain`